Church of Azazel > Beliefs & principles > Rising Gods

 The Tower of Babel story is commonly interpreted as condemning pride, not technological achievement.
 But the story itself suggests that sheer human technological ability, not just pride, was what the Biblical god was worried about and wanted to put a stop to.

 Nevertheless, technological taboos generally don't last very long.
-The ancient Greeks did not have a general taboo on the use of fire, to avoid offending Zeus, just as Jews, Christians, and Muslims do not have a general taboo on building towers.
-In Greek myth, Prometheus was punished by being chained to a rock, but was eventually freed by Herakles, by which time Zeus no longer held a grudge against him.
+The ancient Greeks did not have a general taboo against the use of fire, to avoid offending Zeus, just as Jews, Christians, and Muslims do not have a general taboo against building towers.
+In Greek myth, Prometheus was punished by being chained to a rock, but was eventually freed by Herakles, by which time Zeus no longer held a grudge against Prometheus.
 It would seem that the divine opponents of technology do get used to it eventually.
 Technologies are subject to taboo only when they are relatively new.
 Today's technological taboos pertain mainly to the medical and biological fields, such as stem cell research and the teaching of evolution in Bible Belt schools.

 During the past two centuries, many opponents of Christian religious interference in scientific research or education have instinctively gravitated to the myth of Prometheus.
 In most cases, these defenders of unfettered science don't worship Prometheus as a god; most of them are atheists.
 (For example, one of the leading atheist/humanist/skeptical publishing companies is Prometheus Books.)
 However, because many of today's defenders of science have gravitated to the name "Prometheus," we consider "Prometheus" to be an appropriate name for a god of science and technology in today's world.